-In this lesson, we shall learn some basic rules about writing the VB program code.
-Each control or object in VB can run many kinds of events; these events are listed in the dropdown list in the code window that is displayed when you double-click on an object and click on the procedures’ box(refer to Figure 2.3).
+In this lesson, we shall learn some basic techniques in writing the Visual Basic program code.
+First of all, we should understand that each control or object in VB are able to run numerous kinds of events.
+These events are listed in the dropdown list in the code window, that is displayed when you double-click on an object and click on the procedures’ box.
 Among the events are loading a form, clicking on a command button, pressing a key on the keyboard or dragging an object and more.
 For each event, you need to write an event procedure so that it can perform an action or a series of actions.

-To start writing an event procedure, you need to double-click an object.
-For example, if you want to write an event procedure for clicking a command button, you double-click the command button and an event procedure will appear in the code window, as shown in Figure 2.1.
-The structure is as follows:
+To start writing code for an event procedure, you need to double-click an object to enter the VB code window.
+For example, if you want to write code for the event of clicking a command button, you double-click the command button and enter the codes in the event procedure that appears in the code window, as shown in Figure 4.1.

 The syntax to set the property of an object or to pass a certain value to it is :